What is a PPC Strategy? How to Build a PPC Plan

 Remember the difference between strategy and tactics in PPC: tactics are the specific techniques or methods used to accomplish an objective, while a strategy is an over-arching plan for coordinating these techniques in support of campaign goals.

-To help you get started, we’ve created this short guide on how to build a winning PPC strategy in 2021.
+To help you get started, we’ve created this short guide on how to build a winning PPC strategy.

 What is a PPC Strategy?

 A PPC strategy describes the tactics you will use to optimize each element of your advertising campaign in a way that maximizes campaign revenue and return on investment.